 The track contains some great incidental piano and acoustic guitar.
 The BBC session version includes a superb uptempo final section that for some reason was not performed on stage.
 The ‘raw sessions’ version that featured in the fortieth-anniversary box set is a treat as well.
 Best moment: the long outro from 3:29.

 47. Bring Back That Leroy Brown (Mercury), Sheer Heart Attack, 1974

-On balance I think I prefer the Brian version – though that might just be because of its familiarity and its ‘polished’ quality.
+On balance I think I prefer the Brian version, though that might just be because of its familiarity and its ‘polished’ quality.
 Of the four, he consistently wrote the most intensely personal lyrics, often about absence and lost love.
-Here he seems to sing his own poetical, old-fashioned words (“ado”, “fleeted”) with immense authenticity, even though he doesn’t have Freddie’s expressiveness.
+Here he seems to sing his own poetical, old-fashioned words (“ado”, “fleeted”) with complete authenticity, even though he doesn’t have Freddie’s expressiveness.
 Best moment: Roger’s drum and John’s bass after 2:29 (which isn’t in Freddie’s demo version).

 Similar in many ways to The Hero (lyrically, certainly), this is a rare slice of hard rock from ’80s Freddie, packing a wealth of ideas into three-and-a-half frantic minutes, with time-signature changes aplenty.
 A great vocal from Freddie, a huge drum sound and truly epic guitars from Brian.
 Best moment: the backing vocals at 1:00.